 The parties may decide on the procedure for challenging an arbitrator (article 19(1)); failing an agreement, the arbitral tribunal will decide (article 19(2)).
 When there is no agreement on the procedure for challenge, the challenging party must request an arbitral tribunal for challenge within 15 days of the later of either the day on which it became aware of the constitution of the arbitral tribunal or the day on which it became aware of the existence of any of the circumstances constituting grounds for challenge.
-In addition, the party must submit a written request describing the reasons for the challenging party may request a judicial review of the decision within 30 days of receipt of notice of the decision (article 19(4)).
+In addition, the party must submit a written request describing the reasons for the challenge to the arbitral tribunal (article 19(3)).
+If a challenge is denied, the challenging party may request a judicial review of the decision within 30 days of receipt of notice of the decision (article 19(4)).
 While a review of the challenge decision is pending before the court, the arbitral tribunal may commence or continue the proceedings and make an arbitral award (article 19(5)).